alexmckinnon/lighthouselabs/README.md

 ### Day 5

 Write a function called isCurrent() which will take in a coordinate in the form of 'A4' and return a true or a false boolean value depending on whether there is a strong current in that cell or not.

+### Day 6

+Write a function named lightRow() that takes in the number of the row and returns the contents.